In partnership with Meta, we are excited to introduce a new way to re-engage your customers on Messenger: The Recurring Notification

 - In the Notification Request block, you can add an Image, and must use a Title, and Button.
 The Subtitle and Button title are preset by Facebook.

 - Make sure to preview and publish and attach it to your tool of choice.
-You can add the Notification Request block to an already existing flow also.
+You are also able to add the Notification Request block to an already existing flow.

 Recurring Notification Communication Windows